SoniPinjala/Restaurant-Review-App/README.md

 # Restaurant Review App

 This app  is created as part of the Udacity Nanodegree "Mobile Web Specialist".
 The project is divided into three stages.
-This repo represents stage 1.

 Stage 1 focuses on